OscarBergPRIV/Gentle-Introduction-to-neural-ordinary-differential-equations/neuralODE.md

 So, by starting drawing our trajectory at time step T and computing the derivatives for a(t) and x(t) (since we have the diff.eq. at hand) we can compute our final derivative dL/dtheta and utilize the latter to update the internal parameters theta.

-Intuition:

-An ode-network, does not learn the transformation of each layer index to its next per se, rather it learns the underlying dynamics of the system.
-If we take a look at the following images, which was given in the original paper:

-Here the input is shown at the x-axis for y=0.
-The transformed input of each layer (black points) for each layer (y axis "depth of network") is transformed by the layer at index denoted at the y-axis.
-By defining an ode network, which can be regarded as a continuous layer Resnet, the set of parameters in an ODENet is able to learn the underlying gradient field, which drives the input (in case of a learn network) to its desired output.
-Since, we define our step size, we can take arbitrliy step along the trajectory.

 Advantages: